 Since KDE SC 4.4, Prakash Mohan's GSoC work has been released in KStars.
 KStars now has an awesome observation planner to plan your observation sessions.
 The execute session option allows you to log information about objects as you observe them.
 Alternately, you may also write a short log in the session planner itself.
 We wish you a lot of fun planning your observations with KStars!

 You can even add some pictures to the objects.
 The image list is a Google image search list.
-To add image to an object all you need to do is press button on the right and then find an image that you like.
+To add image to an object just press button on the right and then find an image that you like.
 If you do not have an Internet connection you can open an image from your hard drive.
 Note that images that will be used are going to be cropped to 600x600 pixels.

 The first way of doing this is by pressing Ctrl+2 or Ctrl+L to open the Observation List, then press the button.

 The button does a search for the SDSS images and displays the DSS image if the requested RA/Dec is out of the SDSS footprint.

 The button does the opposite.
 It deletes all downloaded images.

 You can add more objects by pressing the button.
 It will open the Find Object tool which provides two accurate methods for sorting out the items, depending on what criteria you want to use.
 You can filter the list by objects type: Any, Stars, Solar System, Clusters (Globular and Open), Nebulae (Gaseous and Planetary), Galaxies, Comets, Asteroids, Constellations, Supernovae or Satellites.
 You can also filter the objects list by name.
 Enter the name of desired object in the Filter by name text box.

 Inside Observation Planner window you can see the “Altitude vs Time” widget (AltvsTime), which shows you how the altitude of a selected object varies over time.